daronphang/coding_resources/javascript/angular/fundamentals.md

 // $event is a reserved variable name used in HTML when performing event binding, outputs the data emitted from the event
 ```
 ### Directives:
 Instructions in the DOM.
 Components are directives with templates.
-Also have directives without templates.
+Also have directives without templates. * are structural directives.
 ```
 *ngIf="boolean condition"                       Structural directive that helps to add or remove elements from DOM (it is not hidden)
 *ngFor="let x of array"